OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - See General controls
 - See #SUPPLYCHAINMANAGE
-- Choose a model type resilient against a transfer learning attack
+- Choose a model type that incorporates defensive mechanisms such as adversarial training, regularization, or ensemble techniques, which can enhance the model's resilience to transfer learning attacks.

 ---